FlatFilers/flatfile-plugins/extract/json/README.md

 ### Full Example

-In this example, the `extractJSON` is initialized, and then registered as middleware with the Flatfile listener.
-When a JSON file is uploaded, the plugin will extract the structured data and process it the extractor's parser.
+In this example, the `extractJSON` is attached to the listener.
+When a JSON file is uploaded, the plugin will extract the structured data and process it with the extractor's parser.

 ```javascript
 import { extractJSON } from "@flatfile/plugin-json-extractor";